Blotch3D/Blotch3D/readme.md

 Making and using content
 ------------------------

+There are several ways to load 3D models, audio, images, etc., depending on its type.

+You may be able to employ 3rd-party code in your project to load content into a form understood by Blotch3D/Monogame., but note that it might be platform-specific.

-Sometimes standard content types (3D models, audio, images, etc.) can be loaded directly by using third party code (but note that it might be platform-specific) and you can use BlGraphicsDeviceManager.LoadFromImageFile to load image files.
+You can use BlGraphicsDeviceManager.LoadFromImageFile to load image files.

 You can use the BlGeometry static class to make a variety of objects programmatically.
 See the geometry examples and that class for more information.

-Any type of content file (3D model, audio, images, font, etc.) can be converted to an XNB file, which can be loaded directly by code as is done in the examples that load them as long as the XNB file is available at run time (that is, make sure its 'copy if newer' or 'copy always' option is set in the project).
+But no matter what, any fairly common type of content file can be converted to an XNB file, which can be loaded directly by code as is done in the examples that load them as long as the XNB file is available at run time (that is, make sure its 'copy if newer' or 'copy always' option is set in the project).

 A few XNB 3D model files like the torus, various resolutions of geosphere, etc are available in a 'Content' folder under the Blotch3D project.
 If you are using the Blotch3D NuGet package, the Content folder will not appear until the first time the project runs.

-To convert a standard file to XNB, you'll need to use the Monogame MGCB Editor and possibly a tool to convert the standard file to a file format that the MGCB Editor understands (like Blender).
+To convert a standard file to XNB, you'll need to use the Monogame MGCB Editor and possibly a tool to convert the standard file to a file format that the MGCB Editor understands.
 Some of the file formats MGCB Editor understands are FBX (3D model), MP3, JPG, and PNG.
-It also understands 'spritefont' files, which are textual files that can be easily edited.
+It also understands 'spritefont' files, which are textual files that can be easily edited (just open them in a text editor and set the font name, size, etc.).

 Install and use the MGCB Editor as follows: